ConnorDonegan/Stan-IAR/README.md

 neighbors.
 However, the model is a *joint* probability over the parameter space, so the prior precision of any one parameter is impacted by the prior precision of its neighbors, and less so by second- and third-order neighbors, and so on.

-We can see that the variance of the prior probability for `phi` is related to the number of neighbors (D) but not only that:
+We can see that the variance of the prior probability for `phi` is related to the number of neighbors (D):

 ``` r
 # joint probability of phi, as specified here, is driven by phi'*(D-C)*phi with D a diagonal matrix containing number of neighbors of each observation